 Internal quality also is important.
 Can the software be modified and maintained efficiently during its operational life?
 Is documentation in place for the support staff?
 The project might end when you deliver the system, but the product could live on for years to come.

 You shouldn’t have to change your release criteria unless business objectives or other key project realities change.
-But as the scheduled delivery date fast approaches, you might reluctantly conclude that you can’t satisfy all release criteria.
+But as the scheduled delivery date for a release, an iteration, or the full product fast approaches, you might reluctantly conclude that you can’t satisfy all release criteria.
 Identify the risks of failing to satisfy each criterion so the stakeholders understand the implications of relaxing or bypassing them.

 Some Sample Release Criteria